-Another appointee is Karen Sessions, a former Verizon Communications executive and municipal official in Winter Park, Fla., who made an unsuccessful run for Con-gress as a Republican in 2010.
+Another appointee is Karen Sessions, a former Verizon Communications executive and municipal official in Winter Park, Fla., who made an unsuccessful run for Congress as a Republican in 2010.
 In 2012, she married Rep. Pete Sessions (R-Tex.), a Trump supporter.
 She is vice president of congressional and public affairs.

 Yet another is Eric M. Ueland, who was recently placed at MCC after his nomination to be undersecretary of state for management failed to receive Senate support.
-Ueland is a veteran Republican Senate staffer who has worked for former Senate contained is a veterant republican Senate staffer who has worked for former Senate majority leader Bill Frist (R-Tenn.) and as the staff director for the Senate Budget Committee under former Alabama U.S. senator and current Attorney General Jeff Sessions.
+Ueland is a veteran Republican Senate staffer who has worked for former Senate majority leader Bill Frist (R-Tenn.) and as the staff director for the Senate Budget Committee under former Alabama U.S. senator and current Attorney General Jeff Sessions.
 In a personal biography online,-Ueland describes himself as a "senior strategy officer" at MCC.